 Western Australia – Department of Primary Industries and Regional Development (WA).

 Data Custodians will share data through AUSPestCheck® in accordance with the requirements set out in this policy.
 Each Data Custodian is responsible for the quality of the data they upload.
 When a Data Custodian or Data User becomes aware of a data point that requires updating, they will work with the relevant parties to best resolve and update the record within AUSPestCheck®.
-Intellectual property rights remain with the Data Custodian, who licences specified Data Users to use shared data for the purpose of the Program.
+Intellectual property rights remain with the Data Custodian, who authorises specified Data Users to use shared data for the purpose of the Program.

 NAHIP Advisory Committee